maranomynet/es-in-css/README.md

 ## Roadmap

-- Make css minification optional
-- Add more helpful methods, including color functions, unit values, etc.
+- Add Color helpers for parsing, converting, adjusting, etc.
-- Expose a JavaScript build API
+- Expose a JavaScript build API with slightly more configurability

 ### Maybe:

+- Add more helper utilities (ideas?)
-- `--watch` mode … although this might also be defined as out of scope
+- `--watch` mode … may be out of scope
-- Ability to configure and/or chain more postcss plugins.
+- Ability to add more postcss plugins and more fine-grained plugin configurability.

 ### Not planned: